beyondstorage/specs/rfcs/41-turn-pair-expire-into-duration.md

 updated_at: 2021-04-23
 ---

-# Proposal: Turn Pair Expire into Duration
+# AOS-41: Turn Pair Expire into Duration

 ## Background